-Sea lettuce is a naturally occurring green algae native to New Zealand that causes problems for the community when it grows during summer months and is deposited on beach and foreshore areas in large quantities.
+Sea lettuce is a naturally occurring green algae that is native to New Zealand.
+Sea lettuce can cause problems for the community when it grows during summer months and is deposited on beach and foreshore areas in large quantities.

-For more information about Sea Lettuce in Tauranga Harbour read our Tauranga Harbour Factsheets.
+For more information about sea lettuce in Tauranga Harbour read our factsheet.

-These sea lettuce "blooms" can affect the way the harbour looks, and how people can use the harbour for business and pleasure.
-When it decays it produces an offensive sulphur odour.
-Sea lettuce can drift around the harbour and nearshore coastal waters and interfere with fishing nets and lines.
+When it decays, sea lettuce produces an offensive sulphur odour.
+It can drift around the harbour and nearshore coastal waters and interfere with fishing nets and lines.
 It can also affect commercial shipping at the Port of Tauranga, wrapping around ship propellers and blocking cooling water intakes.

-The research Bay of Plenty Regional Council has done shows that sea lettuce blooms in Tauranga Harbour are a natural event linked to the El Nino weather pattern.
+Research by Regional Council has shown that large sea lettuce blooms in Tauranga Harbour are a natural event that is linked to the El Nino weather pattern.

 Regional Council works with Tauranga City and Western Bay District Councils to remove nuisance accumulations of sea lettuce from high use public areas around the Tauranga Harbour.
 Watch the New Zealand Herald video to find out how the Regional Council is managing sea lettuce.